jboliv01/yelp_end_to_end_batch_pipeline/README.md

 5. **Download the Credentials:**

-   On the final screen, you’ll have the opportunity to download the `.csv` file containing the new user's Access Key ID and Secret Access Key.
-Make sure to download this file and copy the credentials over to the `.env` file in our project.
+   On the final screen, you’ll have the opportunity to download the `.csv` file containing the new user's `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY`.
+Make sure to download this file and copy these two credentials over to the `.env` file in our project.

 ### Step 2: AWS EMR Permissions Setup